MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Group member** - Represents a member of a specified Active Directory group.
 - **User info** - Contains information about a specified Active Directory user.

-> [!NOTE]
-> You can find all the available properties of the Active Directory data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#active-directory-entry).
+To find all the available properties of the Active Directory data types, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#active-directory-entry).

 ### AWS